Date: 11 February 2021

 We would be happy to assist with this process.
 Please contact your usual attorney at Maucher Jenkins to discuss.

-Any licences, security interests and assignments currently recorded against EU rights will be treated as if they apply to the UK comparable rights and will retain their legal effect in the UK.
+Any licences, security interests and assignments currently recorded against EU rights are treated as if they apply to the UK comparable rights and retain their legal effect in the UK.
 However, any licences or security interests registered with the EUIPO will not be automatically registered with the UKIPO.

-No. All existing registered EUTMs will still be valid in the remaining 27 EU countries after the transition period has ended but any UK seniority claimed for EUTM registrations and International Registrations designating the EU will no longer apply.
+No. All existing registered EUTMs are still valid in the remaining 27 EU countries after the Brexit transition period has ended but any UK seniority claimed for EUTM registrations and International Registrations designating the EU will no longer apply.

 Yes.
-Any EU priority/filing dates and/or UK seniority dates will be retained by UK comparable rights.
+Any EU priority/filing dates and/or UK seniority dates are retained by UK comparable rights.
 The original UKTM (or IR designating the UK) on which a seniority claim was based will not, however, be revived.

 A registered UKTM must genuinely be used in the UK for the registered goods and services.
 It may otherwise become vulnerable to non-use revocation by third parties for the goods and services for which it has not been used.
 If a UK registered mark is not used in the UK within 5 years of registration, or falls from use in the UK for a period of 5 years, it may become vulnerable to attack on those grounds.